Our ancient Mothers gave birth in cold water

 It's easy to forget that there are three mountain-top glaciers near the Equator in East Africa, where human beings are thought to have evolved -- even though we all remember that it was Mount Kilamanjaro in Tanzania that Wim Hof chose for his record-breaking, frigid hiking expeditions.
 So despite our expectation that human beings must've evolved in a hot place that was without winter, it must also be true that there was no shortage of streams and river beds fed by melting snow.

-In short, the streams and rivers in the East African metaphorical Garden of Eden where the first human women gave birth must have been cold, given the hydro-geography of that region at the time.
+In short, the streams and rivers in the East African metaphorical Garden of Eden where the first human women gave birth must have been cold, given the hydro-geography of that region at the time -- especially during the Ice Ages, when advancing glaciers forced the entire global human population into communities that were squeezed between the ice and the ocean.
+It was in those cold waters that our ancient Grandfathers must've fished, and our ancient Grandmothers must've given birth.

-The analgesic effects of cold water immersion have been well known, so it stands to reason that a cold water birth might relieve labor pains.
-One woman in the United Kingdom who was brave enough to try it reported exactly this.
-She reported that she bathed in a cold outdoor pool "while in early labour and had a very easy and quick birth" (Cool Swimming, Buckley 2022, p16).
-Moreover, more than one study has demonstrated that ice massage during birth labor is effective for reducing a pregnant woman's pain (e.g., Hajiamini et al. 2012):
+The analgesic effects of cold water immersion have been well known, so it stands to reason that a cold water birth will relieve labor pains.
+To date, I've only found one woman who is documented as having tried it.
+She lived in the United Kingdom and practiced cold water swimming during her pregnancy, so it was probably natural for her to have a cold water birth.
+She reported that she used a cold outdoor pool "while in early labour and had a very easy and quick birth" (Cool Swimming, Buckley 2022, p16).

 Feeling called to the water